 It sucks to plan everything in life.
 Break up the monotony of your day by trusting your mind’s whim to work on your project or learn your chosen skill.

-Your body is cueing you in that it needs something different, and spontaneous thought impacts judgment, associating powerful meaning to the task.
-Trusting your gut can lead a higher meaning and more fulfillment in learning a new skill.
+Your body is cueing you in that it needs something different, and spontaneous thought impacts judgment, associating powerful meaning with the task.
+Trusting your gut can lead a higher meaning and more fulfilment in learning a new skill.

 4. Be Honest With Yourself About Your Relationship With Time

 How do you use your time?
 It’s not about monetizing your time or turning yourself into a productivity robot.
 You should enjoy what you are doing.

 Be honest with yourself about how you spend your time and why.
 Ask yourself: